-Simone defends himself, saying that Branch continued texting him after their relationship ended.
-Branch doesn’t deny this; she said she texted him for closure.
+Simone defends himself, saying that Amanda continued texting him after their relationship ended.
+Amanda doesn’t deny this; she said she texted him for closure.

 “People try to spin it like, that's Stockholm, and like, no, it's not Stockholm,” Simone said.
 “I'm not abusing her.”

 ive years later, in 2019, the City of Seattle awarded Simone an $83,250 grant to supplement the building of a recording studio at Black Umbrella headquarters, home to his independent label.
 The money didn’t materialize, however.

 “After the grant award process, we did become aware of public allegations,” wrote Erika Lindsay, communications manager for the Seattle Office of Arts and Culture.
 Lindsay later clarified in an email that she was referring to allegations of abuse. “(The lack of payment) wasn't a direct result of the allegations, however it spurred us to accelerate work on our office's policy on accountability.”

 Simone’s music, chock full of anecdotes and musings, put him on the map.

 “Ugly People,” talks of when he asked a King County judge to grant him emancipation at the age of 17.

 In a court statement asking that the judge deny his request, Simone’s mother called him an “outstanding person” who attended private school during his elementary years.
 At the time his mother made her statement, in 2007, Simone was in Running Start and worked part time at the Boys and Girls Club.
 She said Simone wanted to be emancipated because she refused to let his girlfriend move into their home.

 “Raz Simone owned a club by the age of 19,” reads Simone’s artist bio.
 “He's from the hood in Seattle, which most people don't even know exists.”